Architecture and Design¶

 The Member-Dot Production¶

-Consider protobuf_message{field: 42}.field
+Consider protobuf_message{field: 42}.field.

 This is parsed using the following productions.